d4n3sh/thedaneshproject/content/posts/2007-07-23-condom-dispenser.md

 ---
 I have been in Penang for the past week now attending training for EMC, ORACLE and VMWare.
 I am into my second week now and should be back in KL late this week.

 Stumbled upon a cool vending machine near USM last night.
-A condom dispenser, something I&#8217;ve thought of starting myself before.
+A condom dispenser, something I've thought of starting myself before.

 Malaysian generally are not too open to the idea of walking into 7eleven and picking up a pack of condoms.
-I myself don&#8217;t have a problem walking into 7eleven and picking up a pack of condoms.
+I myself don't have a problem walking into 7eleven and picking up a pack of condoms.
 Why should I feel embarrassed?
-I am proud actually, I&#8217;m only buying it to promote safe sex with my partner and in return we have a healthy relationships as my act shows that I respect her.
+I am proud actually, I'm only buying it to promote safe sex with my partner and in return we have a healthy relationships as my act shows that I respect her.

 The condom dispenser is a good idea as there is no human interaction needed when purchasing the condom.
 The human interaction part is what keeps most people away.